Brigham Young University

 Brigham Young University (BYU) is a private research university in Provo, Utah, United States.
-It was founded in 1875 by religious leader Brigham Young and is the flagship university of the Church of Jesus Christ of Latter-day Saints's (LDS Church) Church Educational System.
+It was founded in 1875 by religious leader Brigham Young and is the flagship university of the Church Educational System (CES) of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 BYU offers a variety of academic programs including those in the liberal arts, engineering, agriculture, management, physical and mathematical sciences, nursing, music, and law.
 Its undergraduate and graduate programs are organized into 11 colleges and schools at its main Provo campus, with some colleges and divisions defining their own admission standards.
-The university also administers four satellite campuses, one in Jerusalem, Salt Lake City, Washington, D.C., and London, while its parent organization the Church Educational System (CES) sponsors sister schools in Hawaii and Idaho.
-The university is accredited by the Northwest Commission on Colleges and Universities and has an "R1" Carnegie classification for its high level of research activity.
+The university also administers four satellite campuses in Jerusalem, Salt Lake City, Washington, D.C., and London, while its parent organization, CES, sponsors sister schools in Hawaii and Idaho.
+The university is accredited by the Northwest Commission on Colleges and Universities and is classified among "R1: Doctoral Universities – Very high research spending and doctorate production".

 Almost all BYU students are members of the LDS Church.
-Students attending BYU agree to follow an honor code, which mandates behavior in line with teachings of the church, such as academic honesty, adherence to dress and grooming standards, abstinence from extramarital sex, from same-sex romantic behavior, and from the consumption of alcohol and other drugs.
+Students attending BYU agree to follow an honor code, which mandates behavior in line with teachings of the church, such as academic honesty, adherence to dress and grooming standards and abstinence from extramarital sex, same-sex romantic behavior, and consumption of alcohol and other drugs.
 Undergraduate students are also required to complete curriculum in LDS religious education for graduation regardless of their course of study.
 Due in part to the church's emphasis on missionary service, nearly 50% of BYU students have lived outside the United States, 65% speak a second language, and 63 languages are taught at the university regularly.

 BYU's athletic teams compete in Division I of the NCAA and are collectively known as the BYU Cougars.
 All sports teams compete in the Big 12 Conference except for men's volleyball which is a member of the Mountain Pacific Sports Federation.
 BYU's sports teams have won a total of 14 NCAA championships and 26 non-NCAA championships.